snakehead007/localhosted-invoice-administration/README.md

 Future plans
 -
-* Currently on the work of a total rework, making everything future proof and security first.
-* In the future the view engine, Pug, will be replace by React or Angular.
+* In the future the view engine, Pug, will be replace by React.
-* When this project comes out of beta, you'll be able to rent a hosted server for a monlty fee.
+* When this project comes out of beta, you'll be able to create an account  for a monthly fee.